2486 Pruden Blvd. Suffolk, VA 23434

 Tooth Extraction Suffolk VA

 Do you have impacted wisdom teeth?
 We provide tooth extraction treatment in our Suffolk, VA dental office.
 At Gwaltney Dental, Dr. Whitney Gwaltney, Steve Gwaltney, and Dr. J. Ryland Gwaltney offer general dentistry treatments to help maintain the health of the teeth and gums.
-Tooth extractions are needed when teeth are severely infected, damaged, or overcrowded.
+We extract teeth when severely infected, damaged, or overcrowded.
 We can also remove impacted teeth that can cause pain for some patients.

-If you have an infection or tooth decay, it is essential to see a dentist as soon as possible.
-If dental plaque has accumulated in the area, it could lead to further damage of your teeth and gums.
+If you have an infection or tooth decay, seeing a dentist as soon as possible is essential.
+If dental plaque accumulates in the area, it could further damage your teeth and gums.
 We do our best to try and save the tooth from extraction before recommending this treatment.
 There are several reasons why patients require tooth extraction treatment, including:

 Cavities

 Cavities are caused when bacteria erode the enamel and infect the pulp within the tooth chamber.
 Root canal treatment can remove this infection and reseal the tooth with a dental filling.
-However, if the tooth is severely infected and weakened, it will need to be removed.
+However, it must be removed if the tooth is severely infected and weakened.

 Orthodontic treatment